OlivierPeron/Spykeline/spykeline/README.md

 >[!TIP]
 >Once the brand and the model selected, if you are unsure about it, you can click the "Display" button and the selected probe is shown such as:
 ><p align="center"><img src="./docs/ProbeGUI_displayed.png" alt="ProbeGUI_displayed" /></p>

+## Architecture

+This option is to be used if you are using a linear probe.
+For linear probe, the preprocessing doesn't happen by shank as per default, but by radius.
+For example, the common median reference will take all the channels within the radius of the channel of interest, while it would just take all channel from a shank as default.

+## Engine

+There are 2 implemented ways to run a sorter: locally or using Docker.
+Locally means that one need to install the sorter in the environment, with all the correct package versions and sometimes even a specific MATLAB version is required, which could be a hassle.
+The other solution is using Docker, that will launch the sorter in a pre-created environment (Image).
+It requires to have Docker properly installed on the computer, but once this is done, it is easy to use a large variety of sorter.

+## Sorter

+According to the engine you selected, different sorter are going to be displayed :
+  - **Local**: will show you all the sorters installed on the computer
+  - **Docker**: will show you all the sorters for which the configuration is done in [spikesorting/sorter_params](./spikesorting/sorter_params.py).
+As all (or almost) sorters are available on docker, the sub-selection depends on weither they are configurated inside spykeline.

+The sorters' parameters can be accessed and modified in [spikesorting/sorter_params](./spikesorting/sorter_params.py).